 - Does your organisation take part in the Mayoral Procession?
 If not why not?
-Get in touch and your or your organisation could take part in the fun in 2018!
-As well as a cash prize for the three best dressed entries all the participating organisations receive a donation from The Independent State.
+Get in touch and you or your organisation could take part in the fun!
+As well as a cash prize for the three best dressed entries, all the participating organisations receive a donation from The Independent State.

 - A walking race has been held around the roads of Cuckfield and surrounding areas since the 1920s…